validator/validator/README.md

-The Nu Html Checker — along with being usable as [a standalone command-line client][26] — can be run as an HTTP service, similar to [checker.html5.org][27], [html5.validator.nu][28], and [validator.w3.org/nu][29], for browser-based checking of HTML documents over the Web.
+The Nu Html Checker — along with being usable as [a standalone command-line client][26] — can be run as an HTTP service, similar to [checker.html5.org][27], [html5.validator.nu][28], and [validator.w3.org/nu][29], for browser-based checking of HTML documents, CSS stylesheets, and SVG images over the Web.
 To that end, the checker is released as several separate packages:

    [26]: https://validator.github.io/validator/#usage
    [27]: https://checker.html5.org/